ual/ual_model_workspace/README.md

 5. All set!
 Whenever you open a new terminal window, use `source activate template-env` to activate the environment

 6. Periodically (or when there's new functionality you want to use) run `git pull` from within the choicemodels and urbansim_templates folders to update the codebases

-## Updates

-9-5-2018: Updated the conda environment in `environment.yml` with some newer library versions.
-Feel free to create separate environment files for different projects as needed.

-9-3-2018: Moved older material into a "summer-2018-model" directory and created new directories for parcel and unit model work.